DEPLOYING LARAVEL ON PAGODABOX

 WHAT IS PAGODA BOX ?

-I personally find it easier than using Amazon Web Services .
+I personally find it easier than using Amazon Web Services.
 Pagoda Box is a platform.
 You can think of it as an elastic computing grid designed to deploy, manage and scale your app.
 Your app does not reside on a single server.
-Rather, you specify the number of instances of your application, and Pagoda Box distribute them across computing grid.
+Rather, you specify the number of instances of your application, and Pagoda Box distributes them across computing grid.
 Doing so provides redundancy and guarantees ample computing resources.
-Pagoda Box simplifies app deployment by using git as a deployment vehicle to push your code live–totally eliminating security risks presented by ssh & ftp .
+Pagoda Box simplifies app deployment by using git as a deployment vehicle to push your code live–totally eliminating security risks presented by ssh & ftp.
 Some of the features it provides are

 CODE REPO (GIT)

 Your code is deployed to pagodabox via a hosted git repository.
-This allows atomic deploys, instant rollbacks and clean verion management.
+This allows atomic deploys, instant rollbacks, and clean version management.

 Web Components are the entry point for any application.
 Each Web Component consists of 1 or more “web instances”.
 Each is an individual web process powered by your application code, run side-by-side to handle a share of the traffic load.